Keyfactor/hashicorp-vault-caplugin/readme_source.md

 1. Token
 1. Certificate

 When filling in the configuration values, if a value for "AuthToken" is present, it will be used.
-If not, then the values for certificate location should be populated for Authentication via certificate.
+If not, then the values for certificate location should be populated for Authentication via SSL certificate.

 # Prerequisites
+1. An instance of Hashicorp Vault v10.5+ that is accessible from the CA Gateway host
+1.

 ## Certificate Chain